asavinov/prosto/README.md

 ### Calculate column (instead of map operation)

-Probably the simplest and most frequent operation in `prosto` is computing a new column of the table which is done by defining a `calculate` column.
+Probably the simplest and most frequent operation in `Prosto` is computing a new column of the table which is done by defining a `calculate` column.
 The main computational part of the definition is a (Python) function which returns a single value computed from one or more input values in its arguments.

 This function will be evaluated for each row of the table and its outputs will be stored as a new column.

 It is precisely how `apply` works in `pandas` (and actually it relies on it in its implementation) but it is different from how `map` operation works because a calculated column does not add any new table while `map` computes a new collection (which makes computations less efficient).

-The `prosto` approach is somewhat similar to spreadsheets with the difference that new columns depend on only one coordinate - other columns - while cells in spreadsheets depend on two coordinates - row and column addresses.
+The `Prosto` approach is somewhat similar to spreadsheets with the difference that new columns depend on only one coordinate - other columns - while cells in spreadsheets depend on two coordinates - row and column addresses.
 The both however are equally simple and natural.

 ### Link column (instead of join)